Tumuluri007/Python-progrmming/README.md

-In my 4th year in BITS-Pilani Dubai I have done a credited course in Data Science where they gave a project to create, Hence I created and implemented a project called Sentiment Analysis For Movie Reviews using Machine Learning Algorithms and using Python Programming.
+In my 4th year in BITS-Pilani Dubai completed a credited course in Data Science where they gave a project to create, Hence I created and implemented a project called Sentiment Analysis For Movie Reviews using Machine Learning Algorithms and using Python Programming.